-31. Tax Position
+30. Tax Position

-31.1 Income Tax
+30.1 Income Tax

-- The Company enjoyed tax exemption according to Article (24) from Law No. (59) For 1979 related to development of the new urban communities, the Company was granted a tax exemption for a period of ten years which started on 1 January 1997 and ended on 31 December 2006. - The Tax Authority inspected the Company's books and all disputes have been finished until 31 December 2017 and there are no outstanding dues or tax disputes. - The tax examination has been completed by the Tax Authority for years 2018: 2019 and the settlement and the payment for these years in progress. - Years 2020: 2022 The tax return was uploaded and submitted on the electronic system in application of the provisions of the laws in force. - Year 2023: The tax on the profits of legal entity due in accordance with the draft tax return prepared based on the approved financial statements for the fiscal year ending in 2023 amounted to 402,842,557 pounds, and the deadline for filing the return was extended until June 29,2024.
+- The Company enjoyed tax exemption according to Article (24) from Law No. (59) For 1979 related to development of the new urban communities, the Company was granted a tax exemption for a period of ten years which started on 1 January 1997 and ended on 31 December 2006. - The Tax Authority inspected the Company's books and all disputes have been finished until 31 December 2017 and there are no outstanding dues or tax disputes. - The tax examination has been completed by the Tax Authority for years 2018: 2019 and the settlement and the payment for these years in progress. - Years 2020: 2023 The tax return was uploaded and submitted on the electronic system in application of the provisions of the laws in force.

-31.2 Sales Tax & Value Added Tax
+30.2 Sales Tax & Value Added Tax

-- The Tax Authority inspected the Company's books until year 2020 and the company paid the tax differences in full, all disputes were settled, and there are no outstanding due. - Years 2021 / 2023 The company submits monthly tax returns.
+- The Tax Authority inspected the Company's books from inception of operation until year 2020 and all disputes were settled, the settlement and the payment were done and there are no outstanding dues. - Years 2021 / 2023 The company submits monthly tax returns and these years are currently under inspection.